cxxxin/2DBP/Readme.md

 # How to use
 1. Modify the paths in rdh_2DBP.m:

-   - filepath: The directory where the input images are located, e.g., "D:\test"
+   - filepath: The directory where the input images are located, e.g., "D:\test".
+There are some examples of test images under the directory "testimages1".
    - savepath: The directory where the output images will be saved.
    - S: Number of iterations.

 2. Run rdh_2DBP.m.

+# Citation
 @ARTICLE{
 9787507,
 author={Wu, Hao-Tian and Cao, Xin and Jia, Ruoyan and Cheung, Yiu-ming},